Listed on this page are our direct Bender

 removed.

 1.1.1.3.2.7.5.2.
 Christophor Katzenberger, 6-14-1786--6-10-1835, the second of ten children of Maria Christina Ringer and Johann Katzenberger born and died in Rettigheim.
 Christophor was a master barrel maker (Küfermeister).
 Christophor's brother, Johann Michael Katzenberger probably fell in the Napoleon's Russian campaign 1812/1813.
 Christophor Katzenberger participated likewise and returned.
-He received the active service honor in 1830 presented by the Badish [Baden] Grand Duke.
-Christophor Katzenberger is my Bender / Blaies generation's 5th cousin, 4 generations removed.
+He received the active service honor in 1830 presented by the Grand Duke of Baden.
+Christophor Katzenberger is my Bender / Fries / Fries / Blaies generation's 5th cousin, 4 generations removed.

 1.1.1.3.2.7.5.3.
 Johann Michael Katzenberger,